-When searching for a new healthcare solution to meet your organization’s needs, it’s easy to see the labels “HIPAA Certified” or “HIPAA Compliant” and believe your bases are covered.
-After all, “HIPAA Certified” means the product or application follows HIPAA’s privacy rules and has everything in place to protect your health and patient information, right?
+When searching for a new software solution to meet your organization’s needs, it’s easy to see the labels “HIPAA-Certified” or “HIPAA Compliant” and believe your bases are covered.
+After all, “HIPAA-Certified” means the product or application follows HIPAA’s privacy rules and has everything in place to protect your health and patient information, right?

 1. Read the Fine Print

 When you come across a product that is labeled certified or compliant, read the fine print to see exactly what they’re offering you.
-Make sure they clearly list what they’ll do to help your organization achieve HIPAA compliance, and be wary of any company that hides this information or won’t give it to you.
-We also recommend you think carefully before purchasing software from a business that’s been declared HIPAA compliant by a third party.
-Just because someone else says they’re compliant doesn’t mean they are.
+Make sure they clearly list what they’ll do to assist your organization in achieving HIPAA compliance, and be wary of any company that hides this information or won’t give it to you.
+We also recommend you think carefully before purchasing software from a business that’s been declared HIPAA compliant by a third party; just because someone else says they’re compliant doesn’t mean they are.

 Go into the conversation or demo with a list of questions you need answered.
 Here are a few we recommend to get you started: